debashish373/Webscraping-for-Rates-and-CDS-Spreads/README.md

 rates=WebScraper().rate_scrape()
 ```

-## Running directly on the terminal
+## Running directly on the terminal:

 ## For sovereign 5Y CDS